winkeung/LibrePyListEditor/README.md

 Use Libre/Open Office Calc as Tree/Grid View for Browsing and Editing Python Nested List/Dict/Tuple Using UNO or COM

 ## System requirements
+### Linux:
-Linux: Libre Office or Open Office, Python 2.7 or 3.x, uno package
+Libre Office or Open Office, Python 2.7 or 3.x, uno package.
+### Windows:
-Windows: Libre Office or Open Office,  Python 2.7 or 3.x, uno package or comtypes packeage
+Libre Office or Open Office,  Python 2.7 or 3.x, uno package or comtypes packeage.

 ## Purpose
 This project is created for using Libre/Open office Calc Spread Sheet program as a grid view / tree view control for displaying and editing list, dictionary or tuple variables from Python command prompt.
 It provides a GUI tool for people who need to deal with long and deeply nested lists interactively on an Python commnad prompt.